webstorage119/pupil-emotion-detection/README.md

 ## Introduction
 > This repo contains code about my Bachelor's Thesis.

-- Goal is detect emotions using pupil and iris location with Machine Learning.
-Have a long way to go! 💪
+- Goal is to detect emotions using pupil measures and iris location with Machine Learning.
-- Written in C++ (CPP17)
+- Written in C++ (CXX17).

 ## Project Structure
 ```